gbdev/gb-asm-tutorial/src/part2/bcd.md

 That's a hexadecimal representation of 10, and we need to adjust it to become decimal. `DAA` or "Decimal Adjust after Addition," does just that.
 After executing `DAA` our accumulator will be adjusted from `%00001010` to `%00010000`; a 1 in the left nibble and a 0 in the right one. `DAA`'s exact behaviour is described [here](https://rgbds.gbdev.io/docs/master/gbz80.7#DAA).

-But why do we increment A using `ADD 1` when `INC` does the same but is more efficient?
-That's because `DAA` evaluates the carry flag (see the linked description), but that one is unaffected by `INC`.
+But why do we increment A using `ADD 1` when `INC A` does the same but is more efficient?
+That's because `DAA` evaluates the carry flag (see the linked description), but unlike `ADD`, `INC` does not affect that flag.
 So if the carry flag was still set from a previous operation<!-- note: this cannot happen right now, since IncreaseScorePackedBCD is only ever called after CP set the zero flag, which excludes setting the carry flag -->, `DAA` would add 60 points.

-Then we store the score back into `wScore` and finally, we call a function that will update the score board, which we will implement next.
+Now that score (in A) has been properly incremented, we store it back into `wScore` and finally, we call a function that will update the score board, which we will implement next.

 Of course, we still need to call it on impact.
 To do this, we add a call to `IncreaseScorePackedBCD` after each collision handler (we had a left and a right collision) in `CheckAndHandleBrick`